angr/angr-doc/README.md

 # pretty-print the basic block
 irsb.pp()

+# this is the IR Expression of the jump target of the unconditional exit at the end of the basic block
+print irsb.next

+# this is the type of the unconditional exit (i.e., a call, ret, syscall, etc)
+print irsb.jumpkind

+# you can also pretty-print it
+irsb.next.pp()

 # iterate through each statement and print all the statements
 for stmt in irsb.statements():
 	stmt.pp()

-# pretty-print the IR expression representing the data written by every store statement
+# pretty-print the IR expression representing the data, and the *type* of that IR expression written by every store statement
 import pyvex
 for stmt in irsb.statements():
 	if isinstance(stmt, pyvex.IRStmt.Store):
+		print "Data:",
 		stmt.data.pp()
+		print ""

+		print "Type:",
+		irsb.tyenv.typeOf(stmt.data)
+		print ""

+# pretty-print the condition and jump target of every conditional exit from the basic block
+import pyvex
+for stmt in irsb.statements():
+	if isinstance(stmt, pyvex.IRStmt.Exit):
+		print "Condition:",
+		stmt.guard.pp()
+		print ""

+		print "Target:",
+		stmt.offset.pp()
+		print ""

+# these are the types of every temp in the IRSB
+print irsb.tyenv.types()

+# there are two ways to get the type of temp 0
+print irsb.tyenv.types()[0]
+print irsb.tyenv.typeOf(0)
 ```

 Keep in mind that this is a *syntactic* respresentation of a basic block.
 That is, it'll tell you what the block means, but you don't have any context to say, for example, what *actual* data is written by a store instruction.
 We'll get to that next.